-We are inviting people to take part who might be interested in trying to avoid colds, flu and similar infections.
-You have been invited because either i) you have a medical problem that makes your risk higher of getting infections (such as heart disease, lung disease, diabetes, liver disease, neurological problems or obesity), or ii) you are aged 65 or over and eligible for the flu vaccination or iii) you have talked to your GP about colds, flu or similar infections (like ear, chest, throat or sinus infections) in the last year.
+We are inviting people to take part who might be interested in trying to avoid colds, flu, and similar infections.
+You have been invited because either i) you have a medical problem that makes your risk higher of getting infections (such as heart disease, lung disease, diabetes, liver disease, neurological problems or obesity), or ii) you are aged 65 or over or eligible for the flu vaccination or iii) you have talked to your GP about colds, flu or similar infections (like ear, chest, throat or sinus infections) in the last year.
+Please be assured that you can have your annual flu vaccination and COVID vaccinations while taking part in the study.